Full Body Sea Burial

 Sea Burial Shroud

 The sea burial shroud must be much more durable!
-It is used as a delivery vehicle to get the body to the ocean flow and hold it there.
+It is a delivery vehicle to get the body to the ocean flow and hold it there.
 We consider factors such as ocean topography, underwater current flow, water depth, and water temperature at depth.

 Body shroud with flowers around the head